Reproducing Medium's image zoom

 What I learned

 - Webpack is very powerful.
-PostCSS, load CSS, minification and automation.
+PostCSS, CSS loading, minification, and automation.

 - npm scripts can do a lot.
 Lint, pre-build, build, watch, etc.

-- Passing an object as argument is a must for plugins.
-The user doesn’t have to know what is the order of the arguments.
+- Passing an object as an argument is a must for plugins.
+The user doesn't have to know the order of the arguments.

 - The spread operator is very useful.
-It prevents you from manipulating the prototype and calling functions.
+It prevents you from manipulating prototypes and calling functions.

 - Chrome disables